gwizit/moodle-tool_redirectplus/README.md

 Configure how 404 errors are handled:

-**Enable/Disable Tracking:**
-- Toggle 404 error logging on or off

-**404 Error Behavior:**
+**Choose Behavior:**
-- **Redirect Option**: Automatically redirect users to another page (e.g., your main 404 page)
+- Use the dropdown to select either:
-- **Custom Message**: Display a custom HTML message on the error page
+  - **Show custom message** (default): Display a custom HTML message on the error page
-- If redirect is disabled and no custom message is set, a default 404 message appears
+  - **Redirect to another page**: Automatically redirect users to a different URL

+**Depending on your choice:**
+- **Custom Message**: A rich text editor appears where you can create your 404 message with HTML formatting
+- **Redirect URL**: A simple URL field appears where you enter the destination page

 **Save your settings** when done.